genexyz/Videoapp-Frontend/README.md

 ```

 The deployment is already connected to the deployed server, so testing can be made easily.
-If you have any error to set up the local environment, feel free to test the client in the deployed URL.
+If you have any errors when setting up the local environment, feel free to test the client in the deployed URL.

 ### Users to test